About

 BRDA was initially intended for release in 2019, however due to health issues, it was put on hiatus with no ETA.
 Even many faithful players doubted its release until a surprise announcement in September 2024 and a public beta launch.
 But after a little bloody-mindedness and a lot of healing, it is now finally available.

-We currently enjoy a Very Positive rating on Steam (98% of 431 reviews), and were at one point the highest rated hidden gem on Steam 250.
+We currently enjoy an Overwhelmingly Positive rating on Steam (98% of 558 reviews), and were at one point the highest rated hidden gem on Steam 250.
 The game has been well-received by both hardcore STG fans and genre novices.

 What’s new in BRDA